 Jenni B. Baker is the founder and editor-in-chief of The Found Poetry Review.
 Her poetry appears or is forthcoming in DIAGRAM, Washington Square, Lunch Ticket, BOAAT, Quarterly West, and Whiskey Island.
 Her Oulipo-generated chapbook, Comings/Goings, was released by Dancing Girl Press in 2015.
 In her current project, Erasing Infinite, she creates poetry from David Foster Wallace’s Infinite Jest, one page at a time.
 She is currently collaborating with composer Patrick Greene on a classical song cycle based on the Erasing Infinite series, set to debut in Chicago in 2016.2

-* New Issue *
+* New Call *

 Search Our Site

 everybody go home now everybody step out we

 want the real world to look like it’s blinking I

 can’t make it happen alone this woman will help

 she’s in a green shirt against the green leaves and